1977 Penny Value (Errors List, “D”, “S” & No Mint Mark Worth)

 The word LIBERTY is on the left side behind Lincoln’s back while the production year is struck in front of his chest.
 You can notice the mint mark below the year if there is one.
 This coin side also includes the designer’s initials between the rim and Lincoln’s shoulder.

-The reverse of the 1977 Lincoln penny
+The reverse of the 1977 penny

 The contemporary look of this coin’s side appeared after Frank Gasparro re-designed it to commemorate 150 years of Lincoln’s birth.
 The unique thing making this coin stand out from traditional American coinage is the 16th American President sculpture placed inside the Memorial building on the coin reverse.